 Starting Point: Memmelsdorf is a small pleasant town featuring a stunning castle just on the its outskirts.
 It is easily reached by frequent buses from Bamberg (10-20 minutes depending on route).
 Both the Drei Kronen and Höhn have rooms if you want to spend the night before walking and with two breweries in town, that’s not a bad option as the town is pleasant and scenic enough, especially if you’d like to visit the castle.

 Brauerei Höhn & Drei Kronen’s Roast Goose & Stöffla (a beauty of a Rauchbier)

 Stage 1: Memmelsdorf to Merkendorf (3.5 km).
 A walk on small Franconian roads so not much traffic if lacking in forest or shade in summer.
 Slightly less regular bus service to Merkendorf from Bamberg and Memmelsdorf if you want to skip this section.
-Typical countryside scenery.
+Typical countryside scenery with some distant views of the Geischburg.
 Hummel arranges rooms though none at the actual brewpub if you get a late start from Memmelsdorf.

 Brauerei Wagner: their formidable mixed meat plate